cheqd/learn/overview/cheqd-101/cheqd-use-case-examples.md

 * This is Jane Doe's diploma
 * Jane Doe graduated from Bright University in the year 2022
-* Jane Doe achieved a First Class Honours in her MSC degree in Computer Science.&#x20;
+* Jane Doe achieved a First Class Honours in her MSC degree in Computer Science.

-The Verifiable Credential has a proof, meaning it is digitally signed by the Public DID of Bright University, as well as potentially cryptographic material referring to a specific public key, which may be used for a particular purpose (such as asserting claims).&#x20;
+The Verifiable Credential has a proof, meaning it is digitally signed by the Public DID of Bright University, as well as potentially cryptographic material referring to a specific public key, which may be used for a particular purpose (such as asserting claims).

 To learn more about Verifiable Credentials, please see the page: